 That depends on a couple of factors…how long you will be running, how far ahead of the run you will be eating and your body’s preferences.

-Running for less than an hour:
+What to eat when running for less than an hour:

 If you the type to roll out of bed, straight into your running clothes (raising hand) and you are running for less than an hour, many experts say that it’s fine to avoid a pre-run meal.
 That is, as long as you fuel properly shortly after your run.